-But this can be a good thing.
+But that can also be a good thing.
 For instance, having the conversation might lead to lower prices, more purchase order flexibility, and faster PO fulfillment.
-Here's how you can negotiate these ideal vendor contract terms.
+Here’s how you can negotiate these ideal vendor contract terms.

 A vendor contract is a legal agreement covering transactions between a retailer and its supplier.
 These contracts outline the conditions (such as agreed price and contract scope) and obligations (payment timing and compliance requirements) of each party for either a 1-off sale or ongoing relations.